 It is also important to note that you will not be allowed to sit the assessment unless you have the appropriate identification (see below).

 Numeracy test structure

 The numeracy test is designed to provide assurance of an applicant’s ability to carry out basic pharmaceutical calculations, however, these calculations are not provided in a clinical context and are designed to test mathematical ability rather than practice knowledge.

-There are 10 questions and the time allowed for the exercise is 15 minutes.
+There are 10 questions and the time allowed for the exercise is 20 minutes.
 Answers will be entered into a ‘free text’ box as opposed to a multiple choice format.
-Certain models of calculators are allowed — details of permitted models and other resources are detailed below and in the Oriel applicant handbook.
+There is no need to enter any units for your answer; numerical answers only are required and the test will not allow you to enter letters.
+Certain models of calculators are allowed — details of permitted models and other resources are detailed below and in the Foundation Pharmacy Recruitment Applicant Handbook.

 Although the score for the numeracy test does not count towards the final Oriel candidate score, it may be used in the event of a tie-breaker where the final ranking of two candidates is the same.
 In this instance, the candidate with the higher numeracy test score will be ranked higher.
-Please see section 5.11 of the Oriel applicant handbook for more information regarding tie-breaker rules.
+Please see section 5.6 of the Foundation Pharmacy Recruitment Applicant Handbook for more information regarding tie-breaker rules.

 There is an expectation that, by the end of a pharmacy candidate’s third year of undergraduate study, they should have a broad enough understanding of certain calculations.
 The following may be included in the numeracy test:

 - Doses and dose regimens;